JCSDA-internal/eva-docs/doc/eva_user_guide/eva_yaml.md

 Eva contains examples of working YAML input files at `eva/src/eva/tests/config`.

 ## YAML general notes
-In YAML the `#` character proceeds comments.
+In YAML the `#` character precedes comments.

 Keys are identified by a following colon `mykey:`, and are followed by their corresponding value (which may be a single item, other keys, lists, etc.).

 List members are denoted by a leading dash and space `- mylist`, with one list member per line.
-Lists can also be specified by square brackets with each entry separated by a coma `[item1, item2]`.
+Lists can also be specified by square brackets with each entry separated by a comma `[item1, item2]`.

 Indentation is critical in YAML, as it defnies relationships between elements.